Is Canberra worth a visit? How to spend a trip to Australia’s capital?

 Was Canberra worth visiting?
 Absolutely!

-How long to go for?
+How long to go to Canberra for?

 Canberra is good for a short visit.